 Content Refreshes: How to Update a Page for SEO

-You're a Content Marketer trying to figure out how to maximize your traffic or conversions without spending a ton of time or cash.
-You know how pricy new content campaigns can be, especially if there's an agency involved.
+You know how pricy new content campaigns can be as a Content Marketer, especially if there's an agency involved.
 And your CFO has their eye on every penny.

 But you don't always need new content.
 You already have a bunch of pages on your site that could drive the same value as spending money on net new content.
 Some of those pages are gathering dust and not driving conversions right now — but you can change that.